 Since 1922 was a supporter of Stalin in his struggle, Trotsky.
 Leon Trotsky noted on this point: “On 1921, or maybe 1922, Dzerzhinsky, extremely proud, complained to me with a note of submission to fate in a voice that Lenin did not consider him a political figure.
 “He does not consider me an organizer, a state man,” insisted Dzerzhinsky.
 Lenin was not enthusiastic about the work of Dzerzhinsky as the people's commissar of communications.
 Dzerzhinsky really was not an organizer in the broad sense of the word.
 He tied employees to himself, organized them with his personality, but not with his method ...
 On 1922, Ordzhonikidze and Dzerzhinsky felt dissatisfied and largely offended.
 Stalin immediately picked up both. "

-After Lenin's death (January 1924), he was appointed head of the commission of the Central Election Commission of the USSR on the organization of funerals.
-Dzerzhinsky insisted, contrary to the objections of the widow of the late Krupskaya, on embalming the body of the deceased.
-Under his leadership, as soon as possible, a mausoleum was built, which became one of the main symbols of Soviet civilization.
-Since February, 1924, leaving the post of chairman of the OGPU, headed the All-Russian Council of National Economy (VSNKh) of the USSR, almost all of the country's economy was under its control.
-As chairman of the Supreme Economic Council, he brought to his work experienced specialists with pre-revolutionary education, continued to support market reforms, allow free prices, and put an end to pressure on the peasantry.
+After Lenin's death (January 1924) he was appointed head of the commission of the Central Executive Committee of the USSR for organizing funerals.
+Dzerzhinsky insisted, contrary to the objections of the widow of the deceased Krupskaya, on the embalming of the body of the deceased.
+Under his leadership, a mausoleum was built in the shortest possible time, which became one of the main symbols of Soviet civilization.
+Since February 1924, without leaving the post of chairman of the OGPU, he headed the All-Russian Council of National Economy (VSNKh) of the USSR, under his control was almost the entire national economy of the country.
+As chairman of the Supreme Council of the National Economy, he attracted experienced specialists with a pre-revolutionary education to his work, continued the line of supporting market reforms, allowing free prices, and ending pressure on the peasantry.
 This caused a deep conflict with opposition leaders Zinoviev and Kamenev.

 The essence of the dispute was about the ways and methods of industrialization, how to turn a huge agrarian, peasant country that had just finished rebuilding the economy after the difficult years of the First World War, the Civil War and the Entente's intervention, into an industrial, highly developed country.
 It was obvious to sensible personalities that the conquests of October, the socialist system could be maintained only under the condition of creating a highly developed industry.